How Do You Draw Lines In Word

 Border Patrol: Using Borders for Lines

-The Borders feature in Word is primarily used to add borders around paragraphs, tables, and other elements.
-However, it can also be used to create horizontal lines.
+So, the Borders feature in Word is primarily used to add borders around paragraphs, tables, and other elements.
+On the flip side, it can also be used to create horizontal lines.
 Here’s how:

 1. Select the paragraph where you want to add a line.